vivek-2567/SalesDataWarehouse/README.md

-# Sales Data Warehouse & Analytics System
+# Sales Data Warehouse & Analysis

 A comprehensive Data Warehouse project implementing Medallion Architecture (Bronze, Silver, Gold layers) using **MySQL**.
 The system integrates sales data from ERP and CRM sources to provide analytical reporting and actionable insights.